worstcasebc/LoPy4_EPD/README.md

 ### Code
 The Lopy4 board connects to a WiFi first.
 This happens in the boot.py, that is called first after a start/reboot.
 You need to provide a SSID and the key for that WiFi within config.py.
 After WiFi is connected, the actual time is requested and stored to the RTC of the board.
+All settings for WiFi and for the used e-paper display is done within the config.py.
+In case of the Waveshare 7.5 inch yellow/red display (epd7in5bc) you can choose an option not to use the color-layer, but only b&w.
+Also the orientation is set here.